Nima76/newFHE/README.md

 7. Runs the decryption container (`fhe-dec`) which:
    - Reads results from the `analytics_results` volume
-   - Uses the private key and cryptocontext to decrypt the results
+   - Uses the private key and cryptocontext to decrypt the results from 'cryptocontext' and 'private_key' volumes
    - Outputs the decrypted results

 This workflow eliminates the need to manually copy files between containers as all data transfer happens through the mounted volumes.